jwilk/pydiatra/doc/manpage.rst

 One of the following exit values can be returned by **pydiatra**:

-:0: No issues with the tested code were found.
+:0: No issues with the checked code were found.
 :1: A fatal error occurred.
-:2: At least one issue with the tested code was found.
+:2: At least one issue with the checked code was found.

 See also
 --------